defunxyz/delatex/README.md

 GNU GENERAL PUBLIC LICENSE
    Version 3, 29 June 2007

-Copyright (c) 2023, Fisnik & Shai.
+Copyright © The Delatex Authors.
 All rights reserved.

 See [license](LICENSE) for full details.